 Because of its longevity, this venerable Albuquerque institution was, in 2010, named to the New Mexico Tourism Department’s “Culinary Treasures Trail,” an initiative which honors those rare and precious family-owned-and-operated gems operating continuously since at least December 31st, 1969.
 As with all the restaurants on the list, the Western View Diner & Steakhouse is an independent mom-and-pop restaurant which has stood the test of time to become beloved institutions in its neighborhoods and beyond.

-The menu primarily features American standards with New Mexican and Greek entrees thrown in for good measure.
+The menu primarily features American standards with New Mexican, Greek and Italian entrees thrown in for good measure.
 The diner has been owned by three successive Greek proprietors, the most recent being Stavros Anagnostakos.
 Like many august diners, the Western Diner’s character is in its austerity, its staff and its clientele.
 One wall features vintage black and white photographs of the stars of yesteryear.
 Frequent diners prefer to sit at a stool along the counter.
 That gives them the best vantage point for the dessert tray and better access to the chatty and accommodating wait staff.
+Tchotchkes of a bygone era line a shelf over the cash register.

 Yes, this venerable restaurant has character to spare despite lacking the over-the-top flamboyance of the anointed local favorites and cookie-cutter chains.
 It’s informal and inexpensive, unpretentious and welcoming…a genuine anachronism.
 It’s no wonder its parking lots are always full.
 Look around the dining room.
 What you’ll see is generations of families, many of whom grew up visiting the restaurant.
 This is a neighborhood institution which has been doing the right things right for its faithful patrons.